-Grant activity is monitored through communication with the CAAR Secretariat, DFAT Posts, Progress Reports to gauge if the project is on schedule and social media monitoring.
+Grant activity is monitored through communication with the CAAR Secretariat, DFAT Posts in the MENA region and DFAT State and Territory offices, Progress Reports to gauge if the project is on schedule and social media monitoring.
 An Acquittal Report in Smartygrants is to be completed 60 days after the project concludes.